 Who Is Michael J. Fox?

-Born in Canada in 1961, actor Michael J. Fox first became widely known for his role as Alex P. Keaton on the popular sitcom Family Ties.
+Actor Michael J. Fox first became widely known for his role as Alex P. Keaton on the popular sitcom Family Ties.
 He later starred in the teen adventure fare Back to the Future and its sequels and Teen Wolf, before returning to television in the 1990s in Spin City.
 In 1999, Fox announced that he was battling Parkinson's disease.
 He left Spin City in 2000 to launch the Michael J. Fox Foundation for Parkinson's Research and focus on family, later guest-starring on such shows as Scrubs, Boston Legal and The Good Wife.

 Alex P. Keaton on 'Family Ties'